About Meribel

 From Chalet Caro it is very easy for non-skiers to meet up with their skiing friends for lunch at a piste side restaurant, or why not meet up and go for a toboggan run together, so no need to feel like you are being left out.

-Les 3 Vallées pistes are between altitudes of 1100m and 3230m, with 85% of the ski area being above 1800m.
-There are over 600km of runs (150km in Meribel), as well as 5 snow parks (2 of which are in Meribel), and vast amounts of off-piste skiing.
+With runs located between 1,300 and 3,230 metres, and over 85% of the ski area above 1,800 metres, the altitude is truly on our side.
+There are over 600km of hand-groomed and safe runs (150km in Meribel), as well as 6 snow parks (2 of which are in Meribel), and 37 fun zones plus 10 tobogganing zones and vast amounts of off-piste skiing.

 Les 3 Valleys has better snow parks than ever with the emphasis being put on giving world-class freestyle facilities.
 As well as the natural gullies and half-pipes in the area, there are also a growing number of snowparks, boardercross and freestyle zones for you to try out and a handful of fun zones for children.